eoinkelly/notes/databases/sql-relational-theory-masterclass.md

     4. division.
 * also includes more advanced operations, such as manipulations of percentages, square roots, exponentiation, and logarithmic functions.
-* Arithmetic is performed according to an order of operations.
+* Arithmetic is performed according to an order of operations: PEMDAS
+    * Parenthese
+    * Exponent and root
+    * Multiply
+    * Divide
+    * Add
+    * Subtract
 * Any set of objects upon which all four arithmetic operations (except division by 0) can be performed, and where these four operations obey the usual laws, is called a _field_.